moveit/moveit_tutorials/doc/ompl_interface/ompl_interface_tutorial.rst

 OMPL Planner
 ============

-The Open Motion Planning Library is a powerful collection of state-of-the-art sampling-based motion planning algorithms and is the default planner in MoveIt!.
+The Open Motion Planning Library is a powerful collection of state-of-the-art sampling-based motion planning algorithms and is the default planner in MoveIt.
 For more information see `project webpage <http://ompl.kavrakilab.org/>`_.

 OMPL Settings
 -------------